adeutscher/Adventure.Report/README.md

 * My existing API template uses Swagger to describe my APIs and generate client code.
 While this automation is a net timesaver and error-preventer on its own, the methods themselves are all async.
 * Other libraries may involve async code, such as libraries for safely storing API keys in a parameter store such as Vault or Amazon SSM.
 * I did not want to spend resources spinning up a background thread for each API request.
-* Once I had information from an API, acting on it often needed to be done in a foreground thread due to the Unity engine.
+* Once I had information from an API, acting on it (e.g. spawning an object) often needs to be done in a foreground thread due to the Unity engine.

 #### Requirements